 9.5 The ratio of home haemodialysis patients to unit haemodialysis patients is likely to increase following the NICE (2002) guidelines.
 When deciding how many stations to provide in this area, project teams should make an allowance of up to 15% (that is, of the number of stations allocated in the haemodialysis area), as the patient will take about three months on average to train and will then relocate to their home.
-(See paragraphs 4.31-4.39 for specific design requirements.)
-9.6 There should be enough space to provide an easy chair next to the treatment chair for escorts/carers who may accompany patients during their treatment/training (for privacy and spatial arrangements, see paragraphs 3.30-3.32).
+(See paragraph 4.25 'Treatment areas' for specific design requirements.)

+9.6 There should be enough space to provide an easy chair next to the treatment chair for escorts/carers who may accompany patients during their treatment/training (see also paragraph 3.30 'Privacy and spatial arrangements').
 It would also be beneficial to try to replicate the home set-up as accurately as possible by providing space in each station for water treatment equipment, fluid storage and other supplies.